smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/operator-replay/operations.md

 - Press F10=Capt Defn while adding, copying or changing a script Step record to branch to screens that will automatically be linked to that Step record.

 :::tip
 Introduced with the newer Agent version 21.1, the Captured Data Rules are linked to Script Step master records using the primary key of the Capture Rules master file.
-This change removed storage of the Capture Rules key fields from within the Script Step master records.
+This change removed storage of the Capture Rules data fields from within the Script Step master records, and it removed the Script Name and Step Number of an Operator Replay Step from the Capture Data Rules master file.
 As a result of this change, Screen Data Capture Applications and their Rules can be re-used with any number of different Step master records, regardless of the Script Name or Step number.
 To use this improvement it is necessary to perform an Agent upgrade from version 18.1 to the 21.1 (or newer) version of the Agent software.
 :::

 #### Adding a Data Capture Rule from the LSAM Menu System